Netflix/pollyjs/docs/api.md

 or manually connecting to a new adapter via [connectTo](api#connectTo).
 The previously connected adapters will be saved and can be restored by calling [play](api#play).

+?> If using the [Puppeteer Adapter](adapters/puppeteer), you'll need to also disable request interception via `await page.setRequestInterception(false)`.

 **Example**